 Unlike the Health Reimbursement Account (HRA) and Health Savings Account (HSA), the balance of your FSA does not roll over to next year and you forfeit any unused balance in your account.
 Your contributions must be used in the current year and you must file your reimbursement requests in a timely manner.
 Additionally, you must actively enroll in the FSA each year.
 If you are enrolled this year, you will not automatically be enrolled for next year.

-If you enroll for the Health Care FSA, the eligible expense rules of the account vary depending on your Health Plan option.
+If you enroll for the Health Care FSA, the eligible expense rules of the account vary depending on your health plan.

 |Eligible Expenses||General Purpose FSA||Limited Purpose FSA||General Purpose FSA|